 As the temperatures drop, your plumbing system becomes more vulnerable to various issues that can disrupt its functionality and cause costly damage.
-This section will explore common problems that arise during winter and why preparing your plumbing system to withstand seasonal challenges is crucial.
+This section will explore common problems during winter and why preparing your plumbing system to withstand seasonal challenges is crucial.

 The Risks of Winter